KundaliniSoftware/PianoMirror/README.md

 ## About this repository

-This gibhub repository contains the Visual Studio Project, for creating a Win64 console App to perform the functionality described above by using the excellent PortMidi library:
+This gibhub repository contains the Visual Studio Project for creating a Win64 console App to perform the functionality described above by using the excellent PortMidi library:

 http://portmedia.sourceforge.net/portmidi/